 A trustee is a person who holds property for someone else according to the rules set out in the Will or other trust document or, the Trustee Act.

-Where an Executor collects assets but must hold them for any length of time, for example where the beneficiary is under 18 and does not have the capacity to take their share of the estate, the role of the executor changes into that of a trustee and they must invest the money or preserve the assets and hold them until the child turns 18, or any later age that is specified in the Will.
+Where an Executor collects assets but must hold them for any length of time, for example during a life estate or where the beneficiary is under 18 and does not have the capacity to take their share of the estate, the role of the executor changes into that of a trustee and they must invest the money or preserve the assets and hold them until the child turns 18, or any later age that is specified in the Will.

-Where children are involved, sometimes you must go to court even if there is no dispute.
+Where children are involved, sometimes you have to go to court even if there is no dispute.
 Children under 18 are not able to make binding decisions, even decisions in their favour, and the Supreme Court must approve any settlement or amendment to the Will.

 Other Estate Disputes